-The AXA Group Human Rights Policy, the Code and the principles and standards mentioned above all apply to the Company.
-In addition, the Company has the following policies in place relating to the MSA principles:
+The AXA Group Human Rights Policy, the Guide and the principles and standards mentioned above all apply to the to the Company.

+In addition, the Company has the following policies in place relating to MSA principles:

-- AXA IM Code of Conduct and Ethics;
+- AXA IM Code of Conduct and Ethics

-- AXA IM Whistleblowing Policy;
+- AXA IM UK Whistleblowing Policy

-- AXA IM Procurement Policy;
+- AXA IM Procurement Policy

-- AXA IM Equal Opportunities Policy; and
+- AXA IM Equal Opportunities Policy

-- AXA IM Standard on Harassment
+- AXA IM Global Standard on Harassment

-4 - Management of the modern slavery and human trafficking risk in the Company's operations
+4. Management of the modern slavery and human trafficking risk in the Company's operations